adrien-colombet/mushrooms-classification/README.md

 Directories:
 * images : contains unstructured images
-* first row : classification type
+* first level : classification type
-* second row : classes for the specific classification problem
+* second level : to store data for training and data for testing
-* third row : to store data for training and data for testing
+* second level : classes for the specific classification problem

 ## Commit rules